xoofx/xoofx.github.io/resume.md

 Team Size: *5-10 people*

-I have been prototyping, designing and developing a C# game engine called [xenko](http://xenko.com) My work spanned from various aspects of the development of this product, including:
+I have been prototyping, designing and developing a C# game engine called [xenko](http://xenko.com) My work spanned from diversified aspects of the development of this product, including:

 - **Co-design and development of a powerful object oriented shading language based on HLSL** providing class inheritance, composition, and automatic varying attributes detection across GPU pipeline stages.
 - **Development of an extensible HLSL parser** and **semantic analysis**